 1. Confirm that all four fans are in place and working properly 2.
-Place an air shroud into the serverboard drawer, positioning it behind the system fans and over the serverboard and its components.
+Place the first air shroud into the serverboard drawer so that it sits behind the system fans and goes over the top of the serverboard and its components.
 3. Repeat the procedure for the remaining serverboard drawer.